panva/jose/docs/functions/key_import.importJWK.md

 Note: When the runtime is using [Web Cryptography API](https://w3c.github.io/webcrypto/) the jwk parameters "use", "key_ops", and "ext" are also used in the resulting `CryptoKey`.

+This function is exported (as a named export) from the main `'jose'` module entry point as well as from its subpath export `'jose/key/import'`.

 #### Type parameters

 | Name | Type |